1913–14 Princeton Tigers men's ice hockey season: Season

 After the break was over Princeton played Ottawa and the Canadian team proved a difficult match.
 The Gee-Gees played rough against Baker throughout the game and use a good effort to score three times early.
 Unfortunately, one of those goals was on their own net so when Baker scored the first goal from a Tiger stick he knotted the game at 2–2.
 The two teams played an extra session to no effect so a second overtime period was required.
 Both teams were exceedingly tired by this point but despite the fatigue Ottawa was able to score twice to hand Princeton their first loss of the season.
 The Tigers took their frustration out on their next opponent, Cornell; after allowing the first goal just 18 seconds into the contest Princeton scored the next nine to win in a convincing fashion.
-Kuhn netted 5 og the goals while Baker and Kilner each had a pair with the former credited with at least three assists.
+Kuhn netted 5 of the goals while Baker and Kilner each had a pair with the former credited with at least three assists.
 Their second intercollegiate match came a few days later and, despite a valiant effort by Dartmouth goaltender Donohue, Princeton was victorious.
 The following game against Army ended up being a strange affair.
 With Kuhn absent, Baker served as team captain but didn't play the entire game.
 From the start it was apparent that the Tigers were the better team despite missing some of their normal starters.
 After building a 4–0 lead in a 15-minute half the game was called after only 5 minutes in the second half on account of darkness but even in that short time Baker was substituted for the first time to give Shenstone a bit of game experience at rover.